towalink/doc/content/quickstart.rst

 The Towalink Nodes
 ==================

 Towalink Nodes are the individual routers located at the different sites.
-The Node software can even be run on low-cost hardware like the Raspberry Pi (version 4 is recommended due to the Gigabit-capable ethernet interface) while still providing considerable connection bandwidths.
+The Node software can even be run on low-cost hardware like the Raspberry Pi (version 4 is recommended due to the Gigabit-capable Ethernet interface) while still providing considerable connection bandwidths.

 Nodes connect to the Towalink Controller via a secure tunnel (a WireGuard tunnel) to gather configuration updates and to deliver status information and monitoring data.